Single use medical device reprocessing: Israel

 Israel does not have regulations in place specific to the reprocessing of SUDs, but as a general matter, medical devices must be registered with the Ministry of Health (MOH) before they can be sold in the country.
 If a product is approved by the U.S. FDA, it will generally be registered by the MOH with no further testing requirements and, therefore, may be lawfully marketed in the country.
 Consistent with this policy, FDA-cleared reprocessed devices have been registered with MOH and are actively imported into the country.

 Asia/Japan

 The reuse of SUDs in much of Asia is common, particularly for injection needles.
 For the most part, there are no national regulations governing reuse of SUDs and, thus, third-party reprocessors do not offer their services in Asia.
 Rather, most reuse in Asia is conducted in an unregulated-manner at the user-facility level.
-Reprocessing is not currently regulated in Japan, but, available data indicates that the reuse of SUDs is relatively common.
-A 2003 survey found that 80 to 90 percent of hospitals reused SUDs.
+The exception to this rule would be Japan where, in 2018, SUD reprocessing was subject to the same type of manufacturer regulatory paradigm as in the US.